 According to World Population Review, about half of the marriages in the U.S. end in divorce, making the country’s divorce rate the sixth-highest in the world.
 Sadly, that makes this area of law one of the most familiar to everyone.
 However, family law also covers other aspects of human relationships besides divorce, such as adoption and surrogacy.

-From divorce proceedings to child custody cases, Bell & Washington has the experience and knowledge necessary to guide you through this difficult time.
+From divorce proceedings to child custody cases, our family lawyers in Atlanta have the experience and knowledge necessary to guide you through this difficult time.
 We have 50 years of combined experience in family law and are dedicated to providing the best legal representation for your case.
 Our Atlanta family law attorneys have a history of success with regard to all aspects of family law cases and appeals.
 We take pride in what we’ve accomplished for our clients.